SWEES-news/backend/StandUp.md

 * **Week 2 (Feb 12 - Feb 18)**
 Plan: Combime organize URLS in the format of (user/users, News[include submit article], Delete).
 Also, deleting a user should be a DELETE method not a POST method.
 Done:  Namespaces have been added.
 The methods have been cleaned up and reorganized.
 Worked on frontend(inclusing navbar).
 Made some progress on AI.
 Problems or Questions:

 * **Week 3 (Feb 19 - Feb 25)**
-Plan:
+Plan: Develop MongoDB Atlas vector database, also start LangChain to implement the model(using rag) and connect it to OpenAI.
+Maybe create an MVP to be tested by potential users(might need to be done the week after.)
+Finally, create basic graphical environment for front end.
 Done:
 Problems or Questions: